 - Allow your dog to drink warm fluids.

 - Check the pet’s temperature with a thermometer.
 If it’s below 95 degrees, the pet could be at risk for hypothermia.
-Take your pet to a veterinarian immediately.
+Take them to a veterinarian immediately.

 If their temperature is above 95 degrees Fahrenheit, retake their temperature every 10 to 15 minutes to see how severe the hypothermia is while doing the warming techniques.
-Once their temperature is 100 degrees or higher, you can remove the hot-water bottle but be sure to keep them warm.
-Be sure to get them checked by a veterinarian the same day even when their temperature reaches 99 degrees or higher because one incidence of hypothermia can be harmful and make them prone to it again.
-If your pet doesn’t respond to warming up his body within 30 to 45 minutes, go to straight to emergency vet clinic.
+Once their temperature is 100 degrees or higher, you can remove the hot-water bottle, but be sure to keep them warm.
+Get them checked by a veterinarian the same day, even when their temperature reaches 99 degrees or higher because one incidence of hypothermia can be harmful and make them prone to it again.
+If your pet doesn’t respond to warming up their body within 30 to 45 minutes, go to straight to emergency vet clinic.

 Prevention Of Hypothermia In Dogs

 Hypothermia can be prevented by not allowing your dog outside for too long in very cold weather or near frigid water.
-Be aware of how well your pet tolerates the cold as very young, very old pets, small dogs as well as those with short hair can be most susceptible to hypothermia.
-If that’s the case, consider equipping your pup with dog sweater or jacket with booties to protect his feet for outings.
+Be aware of how well your pet tolerates the cold as very young pets, very old pets, small dogs, and those with short hair can be most susceptible to hypothermia.
+If that describes your dog, consider equipping your pup with dog sweater or jacket with booties to protect their feet for outings.